Jobs for F-1 Visa Students in the US

 OPT Before Degree Completion

-• You must be enrolled full time in a university or college program.
+• You must be enrolled full time in a university or college program for one full academic year.

 • You can work only 20 hours per week when school is in session.